The History of the International Shark Attack File

 The first attempt to synthesize the File's data was made by Schultz in 1963.
 His analysis, Attacks by sharks as related to activities of man, and accompanying appendix, A list of shark attacks for the world (coauthored by Marilyn H. Malin), appeared in Sharks and Survival, the first of two Gilbert-edited volumes emanating from the Navy's support of shark research.
 Schultz realized, however, that such manual analyses were far too time-consuming and that more sophisticated methods were required.
 In 1967 the Panel agreed that a computerized statistical analysis was needed and, with U.S. Navy funding, Baldridge produced his classic 1974 analysis entitled Shark attack: a program of data reduction and analysis.

 Naval support of the File ceased in 1968.
 Efforts made by Baldridge and Gilbert to secure continued fiscal support from traditional funding sources were unsuccessful, and the File later was transferred from the Mote Marine Laboratory, where it had been sent for Baldridge's analyses, to the University of Rhode Island.
 The File continued to grow under the care of John McAniff of the National Undersea Safety Program, but regrettably funding was equally lacking in its new home despite McAniff's best efforts.
-The File was transferred to the Florida Museum of Natural History in 1988 where, under the auspices of the American Elasmobranch Society, it is now curated by George H. Burgess and Andrew Piercy.
+The File was transferred to the Florida Museum of Natural History in 1988 where, under the auspices of the American Elasmobranch Society, it is now curated by George H. Burgess.

 The File is receiving enthusiastic support from members of the Society, an international organization of scientists actively engaged in the studies of sharks, skates, rays and chimaeras.
 We continue to document attack records from the somewhat incomplete 1968-1988 period as well as investigate new ones.
 Through the cooperation of the organization's many worldwide members the File is now growing greatly, with large data bases from Australia, California, Hawaii and South Africa added or soon to be integrated into the system.
 Baldridge's reduced data, formerly stored on long-lost computer punch cards, were made available to the File and have been transferred from a computer print-out into a Microsoft Access relational database.
 We welcome the unsolicited documentation of any attack from all time periods.
 Newly acquired data will be added as it appears, and periodic analyses of the data base will be performed to determine trends in local and worldwide attacks.
 We currently are working on a revision of Baldridge's synthetic analysis of worldwide attacks.
 The data base is also made available to qualified biologists and physicians who wish to address specific questions regarding shark attack.
 Since the File contains much information that is considered privileged, such as medical reports, autopsies, and personal interviews, access is carefully guarded by a panel of AES shark researchers who must approve each request on a case-by-case basis.
 Inqueries from the media and general public are answered by the ISAF staff, but actual access to the files is otherwise limited to scientists.